-INSERT ...
+For non-native partitioning and PG10 native partitioning, INSERT ...
 ON CONFLICT (upsert) is supported in the partitioning trigger as well as native partitioning, but is very limited.
 The major limitations are that the constraint violations that would trigger the ON CONFLICT clause only occur on individual child tables that actually contain data due to reasons explained above.
 Of a larger concern than data duplication is an ON CONFLICT DO UPDATE clause which may not fire and cause wildly inconsistent data if not accounted for.
 For situations where only new data is being inserted, upsert can provide significant performance improvements.
 However, if you're relying on data in older partitions to cause a constraint violation that upsert would normally handle, it likely will not work.
-Also, if the resulting UPDATE would end up violating the partitioning constraint of that chld table, it will fail.
-Neither pg_partman nor native partitioning currently support UPDATES that would require moving a row from one child table to another.
+Also, if the resulting UPDATE would end up violating the partitioning constraint of that child table, it will fail.
+Neither pg_partman & PG10 native partitioning currently support UPDATES that would require moving a row from one child table to another.
+This is only supported in PG11+.